 Most American high school students take the SAT in either their junior or senior years (or both).
-As we’ve mentioned, the test is currently scored on a range between the lowest SAT score of 400 and the best SAT score of 1600.
-These two scores are added together to form a student’s composite score, which the college sees on a student’s application.
-Students can also earn good SAT scores by superscoring multiple tests, which means taking the best scores on each section across multiple tests.
-Good ACT scores can be achieved in the same way.
+As we’ve mentioned, the test is currently scored between the lowest SAT score of 400 and the best SAT score of 1600.
+You’ll receive two scores—one for reading/writing and language, and another for math.
+These two SAT scores are added together to form a student’s composite score, which the college sees on a student’s application.

 Despite attempts to remain impartial, the SAT has faced criticism that it favors white students and those who come from economically privileged backgrounds.
-Some colleges and universities, like the University of California system, have eliminated SAT scores and ACT scores from consideration.
-At other schools, students may submit SAT and ACT scores when they apply to college, but these scores are not required for college acceptance.
+Some colleges and universities, like the UC system, have eliminated SAT scores and ACT scores from consideration.
+At other schools, students may submit SAT scores and ACT scores when they apply to college, but these scores are not required for college acceptance.

 Is the SAT test an IQ test?

-Despite the differences between the two kinds of tests, research does show that students with higher IQs tend to earn good SAT scores, good ACT scores, and good PSAT scores.
+However, despite the differences between an IQ test and the SAT test, research does show that students with higher IQs tend to earn good SAT scores, good ACT scores, and even good PSAT scores.
 This correlation does not mean that the SAT and IQ tests are the same; they simply measure similar areas of knowledge.
-As the test optional movement has grown, the question of whether good SAT scores or good ACT scores can predict a student’s success in college has become more prevalent.
+Additionally, with the recent rise in test-optional policies, more colleges have begun to ask whether good SAT scores or good ACT scores can predict a student’s success in college.

 What is an SAT subject test?

 As of 2021, the College Board has discontinued all SAT Subject Tests in order to “reduce demands on students” trying to earn a college acceptance.
 Because the College Board also oversees the AP testing program, they saw that SAT Subject Tests had become redundant and no longer served the purpose they once did.
-Instead, students should focus on taking rigorous AP courses offered by your high school and studying to get the best SAT score or ACT score that you can.
+Instead, students should focus on taking rigorous AP courses and studying to get the best SAT score or ACT score possible.

 In addition to eliminating the SAT Subject Tests, the College Board also recently revised the SAT, getting rid of the essay portion.
-The College Board decided that the timed essay on the SAT did not provide a good measurement of a student’s writing ability as well as the personal statements already required on most applications.
-So, instead of stressing out over writing an essay in a short amount of time on the SAT, you can take all the time you need to make sure your personal statements and essays reflect your best work!
+The College Board decided that the timed essay on the SAT did not provide a good measurement of a student’s writing ability.
+Colleges’ supplemental essays as well as the Common App personal statement offer much better ways to evaluate students’ writing abilities.
+So, instead of stressing out over writing an essay in a short amount of time on the SAT, you can take all the time you need to make sure your personal statements and essays reflect your best work.

 Does Harvard require SAT subject tests?